 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due or can do so only at excessive cost.
-The Company manages liquidity risk through the management of its capital structure and financial leverage, as outlined in note 21 to the consolidated financial statements.
-The Company's growth is financed through a combination of cash flows from operations and borrowing under the CSI facility, Debt without recourse to CSI, TSS Membership Liability and Debentures.
+The Company manages liquidity risk through the management of its capital structure and financial leverage, as outlined in note 20 to the consolidated financial statements.
+The Company's growth is financed through a combination of cash flows from operations and borrowing under the Debt with recourse to CSI and Debt without recourse to CSI.
 One of the Company's primary goals is to maintain an optimal level of liquidity through the active management of the assets and liabilities as well as the cash flows from operations.
-The details of the Company's CSI facility, Debt without recourse to CSI, Debentures, and TSS membership liability are disclosed in note 10, note 11, note 12 and note 13 to the consolidated financial statements.
-As at December 31, 2020, available credit in respect of the Company's CSI facility was \$681.
+The details of the Company's Debt with recourse to CSI and Debt without recourse to CSI are disclosed in note 10 and note 11 to the consolidated financial statements.
+As at December 31, 2021, available credit in respect of the Company's CSI facility was \$621.